 Here, the working fluid is air, where the air density ρ is assumed to be 1 kg/m3, FL is applied vertical lift aerodynamic force on the airfoil, and FD is the horizontal drag aerodynamic force applied on the whole airfoil.
-The kinematic viscosity υ is approximately set as υ=0.001 m2/s.
-The uniform inlet velocity u=1 m/s is set as default for all of simulation cases.
-Therefore, the Reynolds number at the control inlet is set as Re=uLc/υ = 1000 according to the chord length of the airfoil surface (where Lc=1 m), which is set as Re=1000 by default.
-Therefore, the inlet velocity: u=1 m/s is set as default for all of simulation cases.
-Therefore Eq.
-13 and 14 can be represented as: CL=2FL, CD=2FD.
+The uniform inlet velocity is dimensionless U=1 m/s is set as default for all of simulation cases.
+Therefore, the Reynolds number at the control inlet is set as Re=uLc/υ = 1000 according to the chord length of the airfoil surface (where Lc=1 m).

 Normalization of DNS data